 Items including used motor oil, used glycol (anti-freeze), propane tanks, vehicle batteries, used oil containers, paint and paint containers are sold to private companies for recycling.

 Why are household dry cell batteries not accepted?

 In Calgary, hundreds of locations accept rechargeable batteries for recycling free of charge.
-To find the rechargeable battery collection site nearest you visit the Rechargeable Battery Recycling Corporation (RBRC).
+To find the rechargeable battery collection site nearest you visit Call2Recycle.

-For a list of disposal options for different kinds of batteries (automotive, cell phone, commercial, laptop), visit the Battery Section of our online recycling search tool.
+For a list of disposal options for different kinds of batteries (automotive, cell phone, commercial, laptop), visit the Battery Section of What Goes Where.